william0353/academic_job_blog/README.md

 If you would like to make it into a intranet website, the easiest way is run the following command: python manage.py runserver 0.0.0.0:8000

-The other client could visit your IP:8000 to visit the website.
+The other client could visit your_IP:8000 to get access to the website.

 If you have any questions, please let me know.